pseudocc/dotnetjs/README.md

 2. alignment

-    Alignment will do PadLeft or PadRight with spaces, if it is positive then do PadLeft, else do PadRight.
+    Alignment will do PadLeft or PadRight with spaces.
+If it is positive then do PadLeft, else do PadRight.

 3. format

     With the magic char ':', you can control the format of your toString method.
-For number, there are specifiers ['D', 'E', 'F', 'G', 'N', 'P', 'X'] implemented, [usage portal](https://msdn.microsoft.com/en-us/library/dwhawy9k(v=vs.110).aspx).
+For numbers, the following specifiers ['D', 'E', 'F', 'G', 'N', 'P', 'X'] are implemented, [usage portal](https://msdn.microsoft.com/en-us/library/dwhawy9k(v=vs.110).aspx).
     Now, let's see the following example:

     ```typescript
     var number = 1.0437E21;